 The Backup as a Service model involves backing up files to multiple locations in order to create data redundancy in the case that any given version of the data is lost.
 The 3-2-1 rule is a best practice for data backup: obtaining at least 3 copies of your data, stored on 2 different media, with 1 copy offsite and in the cloud.
 It’s considered best practice now-a-days for data.

 The Bottom Line:

 With exponential growth in data expected in the coming years, developing a cloud-based data backup strategy will help your business scale, protect, and restore that data without drowning in it.
 Don’t let this data become compromised by growing cyber threats, human error, or disaster.
-Entrust NewCloud’s BaaS solutions and grow confidence in your data backup strategy!
+Entrust NewCloud’s BaaS solutions powered by Veeam Cloud Backup and grow confidence in your data backup strategy!